It boggles the mind how many different types of backpacks line the shelves nowadays.

-With so many types of backpacks to choose from, it can be hard to know which one’s best suited to your needs.
+With so many backpack types to choose from, it’s harder to know which one’s right for your needs.

-That’s why I wanted to put together this guide to the 17 different backpack types out there!
+That’s why I put together this guide to the 18 different kinds of backpacks.

 Heads up, this post contains affiliate links.